-Which of the following unprofessional behaviors has the student exhibited?
+Student: Professor: Which of the following unprofessional behaviors has the student exhibited?
 Check all that apply.

-- □ Professional Responsibilities

-- o Fails to accept and internalize criticism and feedback

-- $\circ$ Has inappropriate demeanor or appearance in the classroom

-- □ Professional Relationships

-- Acts disrespectfully toward others

-- Engages in disruptive behavior in class

-- □ Professional Ethic

-- Behaves in a dishonest manner, including falsifying documentation

-- Other:

-- 1. Describe in detail the incident which prompted the completion of this form (attach additional pages if needed).

-- 2. Describe previous feedback and remediation which took place prior to the completion of this form (attach additional pages if needed).
+Professional Responsibilities Fails to accept and internalize criticism and feedback Has inappropriate demeanor or appearance in the classroom Professional Relationships Acts disrespectfully toward others Engages in disruptive behavior in class Professional Ethic Behaves in a dishonest manner, including falsifying docum Other: nentation 1.
+1. Describe in detail the incident which prompted the completion of this form (attach additional pages if needed).
+2. Describe previous feedback and remediation which took place prior to the completion of this form (attach additional pages if needed).
+3. I ackn ent Signature: owledge that I have reviewed this evaluation with the course ving additional comments: Date: 4 4.
+Profe essor Signature: Date: